PAY RANGE: EP19

 This is full performance environmental science work analyzing data and solving environmental problems in the area of assignment.
 Positions in this class are allocated to one of the following assignments in the Water Department: Earth Sciences, Aquatic Sciences, Microbiological Sciences, Plant Sciences, Chemical and Materials Sciences, Environmental Sciences, Environmental Resource Management, or Environmental Policy; or in the Parks and Recreation Department in the Plant Sciences Assignment only.
 Employees in this class are responsible for assisting in the development and implementation of programs, plans and policies in the area of assignment with supervisory direction to comply with local, state and federal regulations.
 Employees in this class use analytic skills and professional judgment to evaluate and/or select environmental or natural resource science techniques, procedures and criteria, analyze data, design sampling and monitoring plans, and develop regulatory reports.
 Work is performed under the direction of an Environmental Scientist Supervisor, a higher-level Engineer or City Planner responsible for directing environmental program activities for the Water Department or a Park Operations Manager in the Parks and Recreation Department.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-1. Employees in this class must perform environmental science work analyzing data and solving environmental problems and assisting in the development and implementation of programs and policies in the area of assignment in the Water Department.
+1. Employees in this class must perform environmental science work analyzing data and solving environmental problems and assisting in the development and implementation of programs and policies in the area of assignment in the Water or Parks & Recreation Departments.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 ALL WATER DEPARTMENT ASSIGNMENTS